-Periods are already bad enough thanks to the inevitable cramping and overall irritability that seems to come along with them, but now there’s ‘period colds?’
+Periods are already bad enough thanks to the inevitable cramping and overall irritability that seems to come along with them (that's why we created comfortable period-proof underwear), but now there’s ‘period colds?’
 It’s true, period colds really are a thing.
 In the week or so leading up to your period, you may feel particularly under the weather, with a runny nose, body aches, nausea, and flu like symptoms just before menstruation.
 While you might chalk this up to allergies or a funny coincidence, it could actually be linked to your monthly cycle.
 Let’s get into what a period cold is and why it happens.

 What is a period cold?

 In addition to the typical period symptoms, it’s not uncommon to experience a bad headache, body and muscles aches, a runny nose, or a sore throat during your period.
 People may also feel more fatigued than normal on their period, especially late in the afternoon when their blood sugar drops.

 It’s also quite common for people to experience nausea and vomiting before or during their period.
 Additional symptoms of period sickness include dizziness, loss of appetite and sensitivity to light.
 These are all typical symptoms of an everyday cold, and it’s not uncommon to experience cold symptoms during your period too.

 How can your period make you sick?

 There’s isn’t exactly a ton of research surrounding period sickness, but the research that does exist suggests your immune system temporarily declines in the week or two leading up to your period, thanks to PMS.